esketit-git/Minimal-Embeddable-HTTP-Server/README.md

 Keep the HTTP and HTTPS sperate.
 Use the functions for code used both by HTTP or HTTPS.
 Keep the HTTP and HTTPS monolithic.

+Uses PHP-CGI, work to support other languages and make the HTTP and HTTP more concise.

 Project -> Build Options -> Links Settings add: boost_system boost_filesystem pthread crypto ssl

 The original sources contained support for HEAD, DELETE and OPTIONS but they have been deleted.
 Only GET and POST requests are supported.